GovStackWorkingGroup/bb-workflow/test/plan.md

    the 5 api endpoint tests for _that_ example.

 The output will be a ✅ or ❌ for _each_ example, for each of the 5 tests.

+## Comments

+@farai - How do we test an actual workflow process? (do we set up each example with a "fixture" - a standard workflow that must be configured for each example application.)